AveePB/Number-System-Converter/README.md

 there are many other numeral systems, such as binary (base 2), octal (base 8), and hexadecimal (base 16).

-The Number System Converter allows you to convert numbers from one base to another.
-It accepts input in one base and provides the converted value in another base.
-This can be helpful for various applications, including computer programming, digital electronics, and mathematics.

 ## Supported Numeral Systems
 The Number System Converter supports the following numeral systems:
 - Binary (Base 2): Uses only the digits 0 and 1.